PraetBen/ufd_prime_generators/Articles/Extended_Sieve_Of_Eratosthenes.md

 # Extending the Sieve of Eratosthenes to Polynomials (for the first time?)

-In this article, the logic and method behind the sieve of Eratosthenes is extended to polynomials of the form f(x)=x²+x+C. For some special C values, like 41, the sieve filters out all composites, ending up only with prime numbers.
+In this article, the sieve of Eratosthenes is extended and applied (with some modifications) to polynomials of the form f(x)=x²+x+C. For some special C values, like 41, the sieve filters out all composites, ending up only with prime numbers.
+Just like the 'regular' sieve of Eratosthenes!
 It is something I have been working on in my free time and hopefully, you will find it as interesting as I do.

 To the best of my (limited mathematical) knowledge, nobody applied the sieve of Eratosthenes on polynomials before and sieving is currently only done on the regular list of integers.
 In this article, I show when and how it is possible to extend the sieve to certain polynomials.
-For most other polynomials, this sieving process does not seem to work.
+For most other polynomials, this sieving process does not work.
 Let’s find out why!

 ## A personal note
 I’m not a mathematician.
 My notation and terminology are probably off.
 What you will read here is based on my own experimental findings and patterns I discovered while ‘playing around’ with prime numbers quite a long time ago.
 In short, I discovered multiple new ways to generate prime numbers by using polynomials that are related to Unique Factorization Domains.
 I give no proof as I don’t know how to do such a thing.
 The best I could do was to try and intuitively explain the patterns that I have discovered.